Languages of Tajikistan: Foreign languages

-Among foreign languages, the most popular European language is English, which is taught in schools in Tajikistan as one of the foreign languages.
-Some young people, as well as those working in the tourism sector of Tajikistan, speak English at different levels.
-Of the European languages, there are also a number of native speakers of German and French.
+Among foreign languages, the most popular European language is English, which is taught in schools in Tajikistan.
+English is more popular among young people, as well as those working in the tourism sector of Tajikistan.
+French and German are also taught in schools as foreign languages.

-Many among the Uzbek population learn Turkish in addition to Russian.
+Turkish and Arabic are also common foreign languages of study in Tajikistan – the former being more popular among the Uzbek minority.

-Additionally, Mandarin Chinese has grown to become a popular language of study.
+Additionally, Mandarin Chinese has become a popular language of study, in part due to Tajikistan's geographical proximity with China, and the two countries' bilateral relations.